devslopes/dwa-orientation-curriculum/computer-setup/windows-computer-setup.md

 These instructions have been tested on various types of machines, but there may be instances where things don't work exactly as expected.
 Make sure to carefully read the descriptive terminal messages and, if needed, repeat the previous step.
 If the issue persists, take a screenshot of the terminal or the software error message and provide it to Devslopes mentors for assistance.

+    Notes:
-Note: Remember to press "enter" after copying and pasting the command into the terminal to run it.
+    - Remember to press "enter" after copying and pasting the command into the terminal to run it.
+    - All commands, unless otherwise stated, should be run in the Ubuntu terminal once installed

 [Watch the overview video](https://www.loom.com/share/c4f94121e93342098d11e8db40d6a05c?sid=29f589e0-f046-4228-a9e1-d40c89c50ae7)